Angela K. Wilson: Editor

+In 2018, she chaired the Gordon Conference on Computational Chemistry.

-She has edited six books, including Pioneers of Quantum Chemistry.
+She has edited seven books, including Pioneers of Quantum Chemistry.

 Wilson is a frequent speaker on national and global science policy, as well as on her research, success in science, leadership, and many other topics.
-She has given over 500 invited talks.
+She has given over 500 invited talks, including named lectures - the Robert S. Mulliken lecture, the Karton-Barton lecture, the Charles A. Abbott lecture, the William A. Smart lecture, and the Charles Reed lecture.

+She serves on the boards of quantum computing companies (non-profit and for-profit), as well multiple conferences.